 “The central tax in respect of the supply of taxable goods or services or both by a supplier, who is not registered, to a registered person shall be paid by such person on reverse charge basis as the recipient and all the provisions of this Act shall apply to such recipient as if he is the person liable for paying the tax in relation to the supply of such goods or services or both.”

 This wasn’t a condition in earlier draft model GST law and has been incorporated in revised version of law.
 The recipient of goods or services needs to pay this tax and claim the amount paid as input.
 Though it doesn’t increase any tax liability of recipient but will increase administrative and compliance hassle for him.
-You can also use next hyperlink to find more info.
 The prescribed process requires one the recipient to raise an Invoice for such transaction and pay the tax.
 Due to this reason, this move of imposing tax is being considered as unfriendly for small business man.

 However, this will be a very peculiar position in case the unregistered dealer is dealing with dealers under registered under composition scheme.
 Under the composition scheme, the dealers are not entitled to claim any input tax and they straight away needs to pay a fixed lowered percentage of tax on total turnover.
 In such cases for recipient, any such transaction with unregistered dealer becomes a straight forward cost.